What is Parallax Scrolling, Explained with Examples

 01. Mild Design

 Emilie De Grosbois, a Montreal-based visual artist and the founder of Mild Design, can show us a thing or two about how to make a portfolio.
 Her own portfolio website strikes visitors with an impressive welcome: a series of intricate fullscreen images displayed in a long scroll.
+These are some of the best website images we've seen.

 By use of parallax, the transition from one image to the next becomes not only smoother, but it also adds a sense of depth, as if the images gently glide on top of each other.